pirate-party-uk/policy/readme.md

 - **Nursing:** The party aims to address the nursing crisis, improve pay and working conditions, and mitigate the impact of Brexit on healthcare.

-- **PR:** The party emphasizes honesty, transparency, and effective media appearances to communicate their policies.

 - **Recreational Drugs:** The Pirate Party UK believes in prioritizing harm reduction, education, and treatment over criminalization.

 - **Sex Work:** The party supports the decriminalization of sex work, prioritizing individual choice, bodily autonomy, and labor rights.

-Please refer to the respective files for more detailed information on each topic.